fpcorso/litesurveys-wordpress-plugin/readme.txt

 * **Timing Control** - Set when your survey should appear to visitors
 * **Position Control** - Choose whether your survey appears in the bottom left or bottom right
 * **Active/Inactive States** - Easily activate or deactivate surveys as needed
+* **Submissions Per Page** - Easily see what page the website visitor was on when they submitted the survey

 == Installation ==
 1. Log into WordPress